 In Conclusion - A Guide on How to Protect Your Homeowner's Title

 The article is about how to protect your homeowner's title when you are buying a property.
-It discusses the legal terms, the rights and responsibilities of homeownership, and the ways in which you can protect them.
+It discusses the legal terms, the rights and responsibilities of homeownership, and how you can protect them.

 Protect your home and, your peace of mind.